-Cloris Leachman’s Kids: Late ‘Mary Tyler Moore Show’ Star Was A Mother of Five
+Cloris Leachman's Kids: Late 'Mary Tyler Moore Show' Star Was A Mother Of Five

 Leachman's second son, Bryan, was also an aspiring actor but he passed away suddenly at age 30.
 Bryan, who was born in 1956, was found dead at a YMCA following a drug overdose.

-Leachman’s son George Jr, was born in 1957 and went on to work as a production manager and composer., known for The Fields (2011), My Guys (1996), and more.
+Leachman's son George Jr. was born in 1957 and went on to work as a production manager and composer, known for The Fields (2011), My Guys (1996), and more.

 Morgan Englund, born in 1963, grew up to be an actor and writer.
-He has logged roles on The Guiding Light, Wing Commander IV: The Price of Freedom, and more.
+He has logged roles on Guiding Light, Wing Commander IV: The Price of Freedom, and more.

 And finally, youngest child Dinah, born in 1966, worked as a production assistant for the 1997 film Titanic and appeared in the TV movies The Migrants and Death Sentence as a child.